Want 5 quick ways to improve as a podcast host or guest?

 When I look through each one of mine, the through-line or the commonality within each of my memories is actually grace.
 I wouldn’t be where I am today if it weren’t for each of those events, putting me onto the path I needed to walk.

 When I create my signature talk, I talk about the grace that I’ve experienced through life and how it has propelled me to be the speaker and author I am.
+This is also what foes into the stories I share on podcasts.

 I encourage you to find those common themes and then explore how that can be the central headline theme for your talk.